agamkachhal/COMP8240_GroupS/README.md

 **3) Photography Stack Exchange Data:** Photography Stack Exchange is a question and site for professional, enthusiast and amateur photographers.
 The source of this dataset can be found here [Photography Stack Exchange](https://photo.stackexchange.com/).
 We are using BeautifulSoup which is a very popular Python Library to scrape Questions and Tags respectively for this data.
 This dataset has 20297 rows and 451 labels and is a multi label dataset.
 After separating labels, we converted those labels in a format which is required to implement fastText.

-**4) Stack Overflow Posts :** This is multi label dataset of the Stack Overflow Posts, **retrieved by querying the google cloud platform.** It has 0.5 Million rows with Questions and Tags (along with other columns such as Body, UserID, Answer Count, Created at.
-We are fetching data directly from the google cloud platform by hitting database throught the colab.
-[Google Cloud Platform (Big Query)](https://bigquery.cloud.google.com/dataset/bigquery-public-data:stackoverflow)
+**4) Stack Overflow Posts :** This is multi label dataset of the Stack Overflow Posts, **retrieved by querying the google cloud platform.** It has 0.5 Million rows with Questions and Tags (along with other columns such as body, user_id, answer_count, created_at, many more.
+We are fetching data directly from Big Query (Google Cloud Console) by hitting database throught the Google Colab.After separating labels, we converted those labels in a format which is required to implement fastText.
+[StackOverflow Posts ~ Big Query](https://console.cloud.google.com/marketplace/product/stack-exchange/stack-overflow).

+**Results** : We had trained our four new datasets on different models with different hyper parameters.
+Thus, after applying some optimal hyperparameters(epochs, learning_rate, hierarchical softmax loss, wordNgrams and other scalling parameters) in every successive model of our datasets we noticed that both Precision and Recall increased simultaneously.